apache/nuttx/Documentation/platforms/arm/stm32f1/boards/shenzhou/index.rst

 Shenzhou IV
 ===========

-This README discusses issues unique to NuttX configurations for the Shenzhou IV development board from www.armjishu.com featuring the STMicro STM32F107VCT MCU.
+This page discusses issues unique to NuttX configurations for the Shenzhou IV development board from www.armjishu.com featuring the STMicro STM32F107VCT MCU.
 As of this writing, there are five models of the Shenzhou board: